Save yourself! This holiday season keep your cavewoman snoozing.

 Pearl One

 We’ve made it through Halloween and are speeding toward Thanksgiving (in the U.S.) We’re headed into the Season of Calories and as I say every year: we don’t want to wake up our cavewoman!
-Let’s aim to preserve our hard work only.
-Instead I plan to challenge myself include veggies and fruit in every single meal.
-To force yourself to try to lose weight with all the merriment happening around us is not being supportive of our ownselves and could possibly create an angry backlash (that would be our cavewoman waking up and going Cookie Monster on the calories).
+Let’s aim to preserve our hard work rather than try to lose weight right now.
+To force yourself to try to lose weight with all the merriment happening around us is not being supportive of our own selves and could possibly create an angry backlash (ie. our cavewoman waking up and going Cookie Monster on holiday).

 Instead plan to preserve your hard work.
 Remember, plateaus are the good guys.
 Giving our body the time it needs to rest and adjust changes the whole weight loss equation.
 In November and December keep your cavewoman asleep by doing what I’ll be doing: